LSHillary/FecalViromeOptimisation/README.md

 - manuscript - manuscript Word files
 - _targets.R - Targets script that defines the R data analysis workflow

+For sequencing data, all raw fastq files have been deposited in the NCBI SRA under BioProject PRJNA1331857.
+Processed data files that are too large to upload to GitHub have been uploaded to Zenodo at <INSERT LINK HERE>.
+Assembled vOTU sequences will also be uploaded to NCBI GenBank under BioProject PRJNA1331857.

 ## data
 - Biogeography - UHGV clustering and mapping analysis (note that the file votus_metadata_extended.csv was too large to upload via GitHub, so has been uploaded to Zenodo separately)
 - HostPrediction - iPhop host predictions